SAML with Ruby

 - development:

-- production:
+http://localhost:3000/saml/acs - production:

 https://DOMAIN/saml/acs

-In Okta, this URL would be specified for both Single Sign on URL
+In Okta, this URL would be specified for both Single Sign on URL and

-Audience URI
+Audience URI.

 Once the identity provider is configured, copy the IdP metadata URL.